5afe/safe-core-protocol-specs/manager/README.md

 ## ERC-4337 compatibility

-In its current state, the Safe{Core} Protocol specification is not compatible with [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337).
-The reason being that ERC-4337 enforces rules on the the read/write operations that are not compatible with the Safe{Core} Protocol.
+Safe{Core} Protocol specification is meant to be compatible with [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337).
+ERC-4337 enforces rules on the the read/write operations that should be carefully looked into for the Safe{Core} Protocol implementation to be compatible with ERC-4337.

 As per ERC-4337 specs state the following when simulating a `UserOp` :